wikimedia/mediawiki-extensions-FileImporter/docs/metrics.md

 * **{PREFIX}.specialPage.execute.fail.userPermissionsError** - Number of special page loads where the user can not view the special page due to not having the correct permissions.
 * **{PREFIX}.specialPage.execute.fail.userBlocked** - Number of special page loads where the user can not view the special page due to being blocked on the wiki.
 * **{PREFIX}.specialPage.execute.fail.userGloballyBlocked** - Number of special page loads where the user can not view the special page due to being globally blocked.
+* **{PREFIX}.specialPage.execute.fail.plan.total** - Number of special page loads the import plan creation failed, this could be due to any number of reasons (bad title, filetype, missing revs etc.)
+* **{PREFIX}.specialPage.execute.fail.plan.total.byType.{FAILTYPE}** - Number of special page loads the import plan creation failed on split by type of failure.
+  * The {FAILTYPE} will be the suffix of the i18n message used for the exception in case of translatable exceptions.
+These can be looked up in the en.json file in this repo. eg. 'filenameerror-toolong'
+  * The {FAILTYPE} will be the short exception name in case of non translatable exceptions. eg. 'DuplicateFilesException'

 ##### Importing